 Ribeye steak is ideal for pan cooking, taking advantage of its marbling and preserving those flavors.
 Cast iron skillets work best when appropriately heated and oiled.

-In both cooking methods, make sure to let the steak rest for at least five minutes before cutting and serving.
+In both cooking methods, make sure to let the steak rest after cooking for at least five minutes before cutting and serving.

 Regardless of the side you will choose in the ribeye vs. sirloin debate, the chances are that the two most popular steaks will make their way to your plate in the future.
 Whether you are a steak enthusiast or a budding cook, we hope that our little guide helped you find the answers to some of your important questions.